“Hi, my name is Jane, and I’m a hot sleeper.”

 Re-Purpose The Hot Water Bottle

 Most like to use this item when they want to create heat.
 However, you can fill a bottle with ice-cold water to create the opposite effect.
-For the severe hot sleepers, they may find it useful in at least helping them to get to sleep.
+The severely hot sleepers may find it useful in at least helping them to get to sleep.

 Drink Cold Water